hasanyasin/gospec/spec/004-Lexical Elements.md

 \'   U+0027 single quote  (valid escape only within rune literals)
 \"   U+0022 double quote  (valid escape only within string literals)
 ```

+#### String Literals

+Strings are concatenation of characters.
+Go allows us to represent strings in
+two forms:

+1. **Interpreted String Literals:** This is what we have in many languages.
+We
+   use double quotes `"` to start and stop a string literal.
+If we want to use
+   double quote character inside the string, we escape it with a backslash so
+   `\"` is rendered as a single quote.
+All the escape sequences that are valid
+   for rune literals are valid for interpreted string literals, except for the
+   single quote escape. `\'` is illegal between double quotes since you don't
+   need to escape it.
+You just type it: `"Go's beauty."`.

+   One thing you should note is that, in a rune literal, we can only have one
+   Unicode code point.
+With hexadecimal and octal representations, we can only
+   have a 1-byte value.
+For multi-byte characters, we use \u or \U notations.
+In
+   string literals, however, we can represent multi-byte characters with the
+   sequential use of hexadecimal or octal representations in UTF-8 encoding.

+   Example: `"\xe6\x88\x91"` is the same as `"\u6211"` which is the same as
+   `"我"`.
+Here, the three-byte number e68891 is UTF-8 encoded version of
+   character "我" (which means I/me by the way).

+   In other words, in a string literal, `\x` (hexadecimal) and `\` (octal)
+   escapes represent *individual bytes* while `\u` and `\U` escapes represent
+   individual characters.

+2. **Raw String Literals:** We start and finish raw string literals with back
+   quotes (a.k.a. back-tick), `` ` ``.
+A raw string literal can span multiple
+   lines in the source code.
+Backslash character does not have any special
+   meaning in a raw string hence it is called raw, it is not interpreted.

+   However, there is still one little modification that will happen to your raw
+   strings: Carriage return character, `\r`, will be removed.
+Thus, if you are
+   using an editor which ends lines with `\r\n` or `\n\r`, your compiled code
+   will have these replaced with `\n`.
+This is the result of the same principle
+   Go follows, keeping things simple by deciding on one thing.

+One last thing you should be aware of is representation of accented characters
+in unified or composed form.
+This is not an issue specific to Go; but since spec
+mentions it, I didn't want to skip.
+Unicode has [combining characters](
+https://en.wikipedia.org/wiki/Combining_character) and when such a
+character follows a normal character, the end result would be the combination of
+the accent and the preceding character.
+For example, "â" can be represented as

+- one Unicode code point, "\u00e2" (LATIN SMALL LETTER A WITH CIRCUMFLEX) or
+- two Unicode code points, "\u0061\u0302" (LATIN SMALL LETTER A followed by
+  COMBINING CIRCUMFLEX ACCENT)

+I don't know the latest versions; but I remember a few years ago Mac OS using
+combined form in file names and Linux or Windows not being very fond of it.

+In my personal view, I very much dislike having *human language* inside code
+outside of comments; but if you have issues with your strings, keep these in
+mind:

+* Your editor: Beware of the encoding of your source code files.
+For Go, it
+must be UTF-8.

+* If you are dealing with the file system and targeting multiple platforms, be
+  careful about non-ASCII characters in file names, especially characters with
+  accents.
+(I prefer saying "non-ASCII characters instead of how some would call
+  those characters "Unicode characters" because ASCII characters are also
+  Unicode characters.)

+* TODO: add more suggestions.